Practice doesn’t make perfect, practice makes permanent! Careless practice can actually make you worse.

 - Although they practice carefully and make improvements, they fail to practice in a way that ensures retention of what they’ve learned.

-- Set goals to work towards in each practice session even if they are small ones
+- Set goals to work towards in each practice session even if they are small ones.
+Goals can be taken directly from the notes.

 - Only practice a section 2 or 3 times then move onto the next section before you return to the first section